 Also Read: Ultimate Colorado Road Trip Itinerary

 Estes Park is the eastern gateway to RMNP and is a must-visit while in Denver.
+The Rockies are hands down one of the most amazing places to visit in the us.

 We love this charming mountain town for a romantic getaway.
 It makes the perfect base for exploring Rocky Mountain National Park’s attractions including the famous Bear Lake, scenic drive along the Trail Ridge Road, elk watching, hiking, and camping.